FamilySearch/gedcomx/specifications/fact-types-specification.md

 URI | description
 ----|------------
 `http://gedcomx.org/Adoption`| A fact of a person's adoption.
-In the context of a parent-child relationship, it describes a fact of the adoption of a child by a parent.
 `http://gedcomx.org/AdultChristening`| A fact of a person's christening or baptism as an adult.
 `http://gedcomx.org/Amnesty`| A fact of a person's amnesty.
 `http://gedcomx.org/Apprenticeship`| A fact of a person's apprenticeship.